 Weight Loss and Wellness has helped a patient named Andrew to reach his exercise and health goals.
 "My wife and I started this adventure together and worked well with the MMC team to have the accountability and guidance to achieve our goals," said Andrew.
 "I have also been able to reduce my run/walk time by over 4.5 minutes per mile and achieve 5K and 10K race times I haven't seen in 20 years."

-Andrew is one of three thousand participants who will be running or walking the Special Kids Race on Saturday, April 8th.
-The race offers 15K, 5K, and 1-Mile distances to provide exercise challenges for participants at varying levels of fitness.
-Registration is open for the 6th annual event presented by MMC at specialkidsrace.org.
+Andrew is one of over three thousand expected participants who will be running or walking the Special Kids Race on Saturday, March 9th.
+The race offers 15K, 10K, 5K, and 1-Mile distances to provide exercise challenges for participants at varying levels of fitness.
+Registration is open for the 8th annual event presented by MMC at specialkidsrace.org.

 MMC's Weight Loss and Wellness medically supervised program focuses on individualized nutrition, exercise, and supportive counseling to help individuals from all walks of life achieve and maintain their health needs and goals.
 For more information about Weight Loss and Wellness, contact the professionals at MMC at 615.867.8100 or visit MMClinic.com.